iam4x/bobarr/README.md

 * Go to http://localhost:3000/settings
 * Set your region and language according to your torrent tracker

-### Run without VPN
+### Run with VPN

-This is not recommended, but you can start downloading torrents without a VPN with the `docker-compose.without-vpn.yml`
+You can easily enforce all downloads through your VPN

-* `mv docker-compose.yml docker-compose.with-vpn.yml`
+* Copy your open vpn config file (.ovpn) into the folder `packages/vpn`
-* `mv docker-compose.without-vpn.yml docker-compose.yml`
+* Run the docker-compose.with-vpn.yml file

-And makes sure to restart the all stack with
+  * if you have npm -> `$ npm run start:vpn`

-* `$ docker-compose up --force-recreate`
+  * otherwise -> `$ docker-compose up -f docker-compose.yml -f docker-compose.with-vpn.yml up -d`

 ## Usage